wozhouh/caffe-gdp/README.md

 |**Solver** | |
 |is_pruning etc| added super-parameters at caffe.proto|

-The GDP iterations is different that it updates the mask according to the ranking of all filters right after back-prop and maked the weight blob before forward of the next iteration.
+Caffe-GDP's iteration is different that it updates the mask of weight blob according to the ranking of all filters right after backward propagation and masks the weight blob before forward operation of the next iteration.

 ## instruction